 Communicate throughout the club who ground officials are and what they do.
-It’s a good idea to arrange for ground officials to wear something distinctive on game day.
+It’s a good idea to arrange for them to wear something distinctive on game day.

 Use education brochures

-Distribute sport rage education brochures at registration or orientation day.
-They will help people understand what sport rage is and how they can play a part in preventing it.
+Distribute sports rage education brochures at registration or orientation day.
+They will help people understand what sports rage is and how they can play a part in preventing it.

 Communicate through articles

 Publish articles and tips in your newsletter and/or website.
-Focus on topics such as codes of conduct, the ground official, fair play, and what to do if sport rage occurs.
+Focus on topics such as codes of conduct, the ground official, fair play and what to do if sports rage occurs.